libsbmlsim/libsbmlsim/README.txt

      Once you press [c] key, cmake will run the configure procedure and tries to detect SWIG, Java, Python, C# and Ruby (depending on which language bindings you enabled).
+Hit [c] several times to complete configuration.
 Once the configuration is done, press [g] key and cmake will generate Makefile.
      After Makefile is generated, just run

    % make